payalbetageri/HeartDiseasePrediction/README.md

 This project includes ML algorithm Random Forest, whose n_estimators need to be changed according to the dataset provided.
 This also includes frontend which uses Django frameworks The manage.py file gets created when the project is been setup and the static files alsogets set up once the load static command runs on the prompt
+The database used here is PostgreSQL which used psycopg connector which can be installed using pip install psycopg2.